Look It Up: Bilingual Dictionaries Improve Neural Machine Translation: Introduction

 Humans deal with rare words by looking them up in a dictionary, and the idea of using dictionaries to assist machine translation is extremely old.
 From a statistical perspective, dictionaries are a useful complement to running text because the uniform distribution of dictionary headwords can smooth out the long-tailed distribution of running text.
 In pre-neural statistical machine translation systems, the typical way to incorporate bilingual dictionaries is simply to include them as parallel sentences in the training data.
 But (as we show), this does not work well for NMT systems.

 We are aware of only a few previous attempts to find better ways to incorporate bilingual dictionaries in NMT.
 Some methods use dictionaries to synthesize new training examples \citep{zhang2016bridging,qi-etal-2018-pre,hamalainen+alnajjar:2019}. \citet{arthur-etal-2016-incorporating} extend the model to encourage it to generate translations from the (automatically extracted) dictionary. \citet{post+vilar:naacl2018} constrain the decoder to generate translations from the dictionary.
 What these approaches have in common is that they all treat dictionary definitions as target-language text, when, in fact, they often have properties very different from ordinary text.
 For example, CEDICT defines \zh{此致} (\emph{cǐzhì}) as ``(used at the end of a letter to introduce a polite salutation)'' which cannot be used as a translation.
-In the case of a monolingual source-language dictionary, the definitions are, of course, not written in the target language at all.

 In this paper, we present an extension of the Transformer \citep{NIPS2017_7181} that ``attaches'' the dictionary definitions of rare words to their occurrences in source sentences.
 We introduce new position encodings to represent the nonlinear structure of a source sentence with its attachments.
 Then the unmodified translation model can learn how to make use of this attached information.
-We show that this additional information yields improvements in translation accuracy of up to 3.1 BLEU.
-Because our method does not force dictionary definitions to be treated as target-language text, it is generalizable to other kinds of information, such as monolingual source-language dictionaries, which yield smaller improvements, but still as much as 0.7 BLEU.
+We show that this additional information yields improvements in translation accuracy of up to 1.8 BLEU.